-HK\$

-Note
+Note HK\$

-Property, plant and equipment 7 350,000
+Property, plant and equipment 7 350.000

 Inventory 52,500

 Trade and other receivables 102,300

 Deposits and prepayments 46,710

 Cash at bank 50,000

 Trade and other payables (201,510)

 Fair value of identifiable net assets 400,000

-:

 Total consideration, satisfied in cash 550,000

-•

 Goodwill 8 150,000

-•

 Total consideration, satisfied in cash 550,000

 Less: cash at bank acquired (50,000)

-Net outflow of cash and cash equivalents in respect • (00,000)

-of the acquisition of subsidiaries 17 500,000
+Net outflow of cash and cash equivalents in respect of the acquisition of subsidiaries 17 500,000

-or the definition of emporationed = 222,000

-In accordance with section 1.1 of the SME-FRS, an entity which prepares and presents its financial statements in accordance with the SME-FRS is not required to include a cash flow statement in those financial statements.
+17 In accordance with section 1.1 of the SME-FRS, an entity which prepares and presents its financial statements in accordance with the SME-FRS is not required to include a cash flow statement in those financial statements.
 However, if an entity voluntarily includes a cash flow statement in those financial statements, then this cash flow statement should be prepared in accordance with the requirements of section 22 of the SME-FRS.
 Consequently, this reconciliation is only required to be disclosed if an entity chooses to present a cash flow statement.